Yuliia-Kruta/tenzies-game/README.md

 The app will be available at http://localhost:3000.

 <h2>How to Play</h2>
-Click the "New game" button to start.
+- Click the "New game" button to start.<br/>
-Click the "Roll" button to roll the dice.
+- Click the "Roll" button to roll the dice.<br/>
-Click on a die to hold its value.
+- Click on a die to hold its value.<br/>
-Continue rolling until all dice show the same number.
+- Continue rolling until all dice show the same number.<br/>
-Enjoy the confetti when you win!
+- Enjoy the confetti when you win!

 <h2>License</h2>
 Distributed under the MIT License.
 See LICENSE for more information.